 |Ms. Albright||Natasha Rothwell|

 |Mr. Worth||Tony Hale|

 At 17, and a senior in high school, things are rather good for Simon.
-He has two best friends he’s known for most of his life, Alex and Leah, and a new one who just moved into town, Abby.
+He has two best friends he’s known for most of his life, Nick and Leah, and a new one who just moved into town, Abby.
 On top of that, he has a pretty ideal family.
 They live in a rather large suburban home, parents are high school sweethearts who are still very much in love and happy, and his little sister Nora enjoys cooking a lot of the family meals since she wants to be a chef.

 Yet, there is one thing missing from Simon’s nearly perfect life: Love.
 Why?
 Well, because he is gay.
 On top of that, he is gay and not necessarily desperate.
-While he knows about Grindr and that there are websites and apps, what he wants is the same high school relationship Abby can have, Alex can have, and even Leah.
+While he knows about Grindr and that there are websites and apps, what he wants is the same high school relationship Abby can have, Nick can have, and even Leah.
 Which makes the discovery of someone named “Blue” on the school’s Tumblr page not only a surprise but something which immediately gets his attention and pushes him to reach out.

 However, being that the book at least, not mentioned in the movie, takes place in Georgia, and Simon isn’t even out to his best friends, he uses a fake name.
 One which Blue responds to and this leads to quite a bit of back and forth between them.
 Which sadly gets discovered by Martin.
 This little creep, who likes Abby, decides to blackmail Simon into helping him or else he’ll out him to the school.
 But, as seen in the trailer, despite trying to push Abby towards Martin’s direction he fails.
 Leaving him exposed, Blue tapping out for he is still isn’t ready to come out on that level and us watching Simon desperately try to find Blue as if graduating without meeting him would ruin the nearly perfect life he has.